ezrichards/mealmaker/README.md

 - "Recipe finder from owned ingredients" feature: given owned ingredients, see what recipes "match" closely.
 - "Add meal to grocery list" feature: given a Recipe schema's ingredients, add them all to a grocery list.
 - Receipt scanner feature: scan receipt to load data (for owned ingredients idea above)
+- "Tagging" recipes with certain attributes such as ingredients, cuisine, taste, etc.